loveencounterflow/interlex/README.md

     confine ourselves to doing runtime sanity checks (soemthing we can certainly do, with ease) and accept that we have no way to discover matchers that could *potentially* return empty matches; or, else, we implement watertight up-front checks that only reguler expressions that can never yield an empty match are allowable (something we can almost certainly not do, like at all).
+Conceptually, no matter the acceptance strategy (`first` or `longest`), there are always some matchers that could have matched a zero-length string (which we cannot know for sure unless we use some non-existing static analysis technique) but that were either not applied (because some other token's matcher came earlier) or applied and discarded (because some other token's matcher gave a longer match).

 ## Is Done